ckotte/stratis-wallet/README.md

 addnode=101.100.131.181
 addnode=103.24.76.21
-# add other nodes here...
+# add more nodes if you want...
 ```

 > Note: You should change the rpcpassword.